voss01/ROS/README.md

 - you have to enable hardware assisted virtualization on windows [﻿forums.docker.com/t/hardware-assisted-virtualization-and-data-execution-protection-must-be-enabled-in-the-bios/109073](https://forums.docker.com/t/hardware-assisted-virtualization-and-data-execution-protection-must-be-enabled-in-the-bios/109073)
 - if you have an older version of operating system you may want to install an older version of docker [﻿docs.docker.com/desktop/release-notes/](https://docs.docker.com/desktop/release-notes/)
-### Description
-This Docker container is set up for running a robotic simulation environment with the following specifications:

-**ROS Version:** The container is configured to run with ROS (Robot Operating System) in the "noetic" release.

-**Catkin_ws:** This docker setup will provide a preconfigured catkin workspace accessible both on the HOST MACHINE and the UBUNTU os

 # Download the image and run it
 This line will download, from docker hub, the docker image if it's not already on your host machine